-For visa on arrival in Vietnam, you’ll need to apply online for an approval letter, which takes 3-5 working days.
-You’ll then receive an approval letter by email which you need to print.
-On your arrival, you need to present the hardcopy of approval letter with, two passport-sized photos and your passport and stamping fee of 25USD for a single entry and 50USD for multiple entries.
+For a visa on arrival in Vietnam, you’ll need to apply online for an approval letter, which takes 3-5 working days.
+You’ll then receive an approval letter by email, which you need to print.
+You need to present the hard copy of the approval letter with two passport-sized photos and your passport and stamping fee of 25USD for a single entry and 50USD for multiple entries on your arrival.

-The single entry price for a one month stay is 18USD and 28 USD for a three-month stay.
-And for Multiple entries for one month is 23 USD and three months is 43 USD.
+The single entry price for a one-month stay is 18USD and 28 USD for a three-month stay.
+Multiple entries for one month are 23 USD, and three months are 43 USD.

 For tourists applying through the local embassy, you will need a passport and a passport-sized photo.
-You need to download and fill out the online application form https://visa.mofa.gov.vn/_layouts/registration/ApplicationForm.aspx and submit to the embassy
+You need to download and fill out the online application form and submit it to the embassy.

 Pay the money in cash, and receive the visa letter.